hgcl/gatsby-garden/file-naming-in-this-pkm.md

 To support [[foam]], the Markdown files in this PKM are named in *kebab-case*.

-- All reference notes begin with a `§`.
+- All reference notes begin with a `§` symbol.
-- [[tk-notes]] titles start with a `tk`.
+- [[tk-notes]] titles start with the letters `tk`.

 ## Headlines

-After its front matter, each note also starts with a headline loosely written in *Title Case*.
+Each note also starts with a headline loosely written in *Title Case*.

 ---
 Relevant notes: [[tk-personal-knowledge-management]]